Online English Degree Programs

 Due to its incredibly large vocabulary, flexibility, and adaptability, English has quickly become the most common language for business, entertainment, policy, and communication.
 It is estimated that anywhere from 20 to 25 percent of the world speaks English (approximately 750 million people).
 Those who master it often have a decisive advantage in the workplace.
 This advantage is especially true for writing skills, as so much of modern business takes place via written correspondence, Web copy, and print media.

-By attending degree programs in English, you typically focus on areas such as literature, critical thinking, critical writing, and public speaking.
+By attending Liberal Arts and Humanities programs in English, you typically focus on areas such as literature, critical thinking, critical writing, and public speaking.
 Obvious careers that follow might include education, politics, writing, publishing, law, business, and journalism.
 However, you can find English graduates in almost every field and industry imaginable, including Hollywood, manufacturing, science, and even Capitol Hill.

 Online degree programs in English offer you an even more flexible way to master the crucial critical thinking and writing skills necessary for success in today's modern business world.
 With online degree programs in English, you don't have to leave your house to benefit from classroom discussions, intense lectures, challenging material, and constant feedback.